Donate

 At Large/Roaming Cats In Distress

-Contact the RHS at (306) 777-7700 if a cat is displaying signs of distress including critical illness, injury or weather related distress.
+1. Contact the RHS at (306) 777-7700 if a cat is displaying signs of distress including critical illness, injury or weather-related distress.

 At Large/Roaming Cats not in Distress

-Monitor the cat’s situation.
-Cats who are lost, or have been abandoned, may become starved, ill or injured and suffer poor welfare as a result.
+3. Monitor the cat’s situation.
+Cats who are lost, or have been abandoned, may become starved, ill or injured.
 If you are unable to successfully reunite a roaming cat with its owner, contact the RHS at (306) 777-7700.

-Do not feed lost or abandoned cats unless you are willing to accept full responsibility for the animal including sterilizing it and providing lifelong shelter and veterinary care.
-While their intentions may be good, individuals who feed free-roaming cats, without sterilizing them, perpetuate the suffering resulting from overpopulation.
-Left unsterilized, well fed free-roaming cats will reproduce at a high rate, creating more homeless kittens adding to the homeless cat population.
-If an individual does not wish to make that lifelong commitment, they should work with the RHS or a cat rescue organization who will do the best for that animal and ensure that no new stray kittens are born.
+4. Do not feed lost or abandoned cats unless you are willing to accept full responsibility for the animal including sterilizing it and providing lifelong shelter and veterinary care.
+While intentions may be good, individuals who feed free-roaming cats, without sterilizing them, perpetuate the suffering that results from overpopulation.
+Left unsterilized, well-fed free-roaming cats will reproduce at a high rate, creating more homeless kittens and adding to the homeless cat population.
+If an individual does not wish to make that lifelong commitment, they should work with the RHS or a cat rescue organization that will do the best for that animal and ensure that no new stray kittens are born.

 Colony Cats

-The RHS recognizes that colonies of cats exist in many areas of Regina where resources are available.
+1. The RHS recognizes that colonies of cats exist in many areas of Regina where resources are available.
 Colonies may be comprised of both homeless abandoned and feral cats.
-The RHS supports the concept of managing colonies where the principle goal is ending homeless and feral cat populations.
+The RHS supports the concept of managing colonies where the principal goal is ending homeless and feral cat populations.
 Good management of a colony includes an effective trap, neuter, vaccinate, identification and release of adult feral cats.
-Emphasis should be placed on ensuring good welfare for the adult feral cats, rehabilitating and rehoming abandoned cats, and the socialization and adoption of feral kittens.
-Management of colonies should include registration, daily monitoring and detailed record keeping.
+Emphasis should be placed on ensuring good welfare for adult feral cats, rehabilitating and rehoming abandoned cats, and the socialization and adoption of feral kittens.
+Management of colonies should include registration, daily monitoring and detailed record-keeping.

 Nuisance Cats

-Follow the steps listed in Keeping Unwanted Cats Out of Your Yard to make your property less desirable to free roaming cats.
+1. Follow the steps listed in Keeping Unwanted Cats Out of Your Yard to make your property less desirable to free-roaming cats.

 Kittens With or Without a Mother

-One of the biggest mistakes people make when finding stray kittens is unknowingly taking them away from their mother.
+1. One of the biggest mistakes people make when finding stray kittens is unknowingly taking them away from their mothers.
 Neonatal kittens are still nursing and need to be fed frequently, so they should be kept with their mother, if possible.

-1. Assess the situation.
+2. Assess the situation.
 Are the kittens sleeping comfortably?
 The mother is probably coming back.
 To be sure, sprinkle some flour around where the kittens are located and look for paw prints upon your return.
-If the mother comes back, contact RHS at (306) 543-6363 for further information on how to proceed.
+If the mother comes back, contact RHS at (306) 543-6363 ext.
+196 for further information on how to proceed.

 At Large/Roaming Cats In Distress